 1. Nascent Iodine

-Radiation has a direct effect on the thyroid gland, prohibiting its ability to create iodine, an imperative player in healthy DNA integrity, immune function, metabolic and endocrine balance, as well as cardiovascular health.
-Supplementing with nascent iodine helps counteract the effects of radioactive Iodine.
-It is one of the single most bio-available forms of iodine, and may be effective in aiding individuals exposed to radiation by lowering accumulated and stored radioactive toxins in the thyroid.
-Detoxadine® is Global Healing Center's brand of standardized nano-colloidal nascent iodine manufactured with a unique transformative bio-elemental matrix using a revolutionary process.
-This means that it will be gentler on your digestive system than other iodine supplements.
+Radiation has a direct effect on the thyroid gland, inhibiting its ability to create thyroid hormones that require iodine, an imperative player in healthy DNA integrity, immune function, metabolic and endocrine balance, as well as cardiovascular health.
+Supplementing with nascent iodine helps counteract the effects of radioactive iodine-131.
+Nascent iodine is one of the single most bioavailable forms of iodine and may be effective in aiding individuals exposed to radiation by lowering accumulated radioactive iodine in the thyroid and preventing any from getting into the thyroid in the first place.
+Detoxadine® is Global Healing Center's standardized, nano-colloidal nascent iodine.
+It's manufactured with a revolutionary process so that it's gentler on your digestive system than other iodine supplements.

 3. Calcium and Magnesium

-Each of these essential minerals can decontaminate a form of nuclear waste known as Strontium 90.
-Dr. Linus Pauling recommends calcium supplementation, as it can lower Strontium absorption by up to 90 percent.
-I recommend using calcium and magnesium orotate found in the product IntraCal.
+Each of these essential minerals can decontaminate a form of nuclear waste known as strontium-90.
+Calcium supplementation, as well as phosphates and sodium alginates, can lower radioactive strontium absorption.[6, 7] I recommend a combination of calcium and magnesium orotate found in the product IntraCal™.

 4. Dimethylsulfoxide (DMSO)

-Nuclear waste is typically “cleaned” or “stored” in the environment by mixing it with Zeolite clay and packing it underground.
-Zeolites can attach themselves to and remove nuclear waste from the cellular level.
-In fact, one European study found that Zeolite clay was an effective decontaminate for animals affected by the nuclear waste disaster in Chemobyl.
-Zeolite clay can also be taken internally for detoxing radiation.
-Perhaps the best evidence proving that Zeolite helps detoxification of radiation was its widespread usage in the nuclear meltdowns at Three Mile Island, Chernobyl, and the British Nuclear Fuels (BNF), where it was used to absorb radioactive strontium and cesium-137 from walls and floors.
-Similarly, the United States’ nuclear weapons facilities use Zeolite clay to line walls and floors to prevent toxicity.
+Zeolite clay can also be taken internally for detoxing after radiation exposure.
+Specifically, clinoptilolite zeolite has been used for detoxing post-radiation.
+It was given in cookies and pills to counteract Chernobyl’s fallout.
+Perhaps the best evidence proving that Zeolite helps detoxification of radiation was its widespread usage in the nuclear meltdowns at Three Mile Island, Chernobyl, and the British Nuclear Fuels (BNF) plant at Sellafield, where it is used to absorb radioactive strontium-90 and cesium-137 from walls and floors.
+Similarly, United States’ nuclear weapons facilities use zeolites to line walls and floors to prevent toxicity.

-There are many types of clays that bond to nuclear waste from the body.
-Others include Kaolin, Red Clay, Bentonite, Fuller's Earth, Montmorillonite.
-French Green Clay is another absorptive clay shown to possess the ability to rid radiation, toxic metals and chemical residues from the human body.
+There are many types of clays that bond to nuclear waste in the body.
+These include kaolin, red clay, bentonite, Fuller's Earth, and montmorillonite.
+French green clay is another absorptive clay shown to rid the body of radiation, toxic metals and chemical residues.
 This should come as no surprise, as clay has often been used by engineers, and by the environment itself, to remove toxins from the body or ground.
-Again, it was also used at Chernobyl in 1986.
-In fact, the former Soviet government added this type of clay to chocolate bars that were then given to citizens to help them remove radioactive waste from the system.
+Like zeolites, French green clay was also used at Chernobyl in 1986.
+In fact, the former Soviet government added this type of clay to chocolate bars and cookies that were given to citizens to help them remove radioactive waste from the body.

 7. Activated Charcoal